arturotorreso/metaRT/README.md

 Task 2.1: Develop the Backend Runner

-Create a new Python script, nanort_backend.py.
+Create a new Python script, nanort_backend.py DONE

 This script will be the main entry point for the service.
-It will be responsible for parsing the configuration, initializing the file watcher, and launching Nextflow runs.
+It will be responsible for parsing the configuration, initializing the file watcher, and launching Nextflow runs DONE

-Task 2.2: Implement the File Watcher and Batching Logic
+Task 2.2: Implement the File Watcher and Batching Logic DONE

-Integrate your ont_monitoring.py logic into the backend script.
+Integrate your ont_monitoring.py logic into the backend script DONE

 The file watcher will monitor the input directory.
 When new FASTQ files are detected, it shouldn't trigger immediately.
 Instead, it should collect file paths for a short period (e.g., 60 seconds) and then group them into a single "batch."
+DONE

 This batch of new files will be passed to the Nextflow workflow for processing.
-This is inspired by the incremental processing logic in your main_rt.sh but will be more robust.
+This is inspired by the incremental processing logic in your main_rt.sh but will be more robust DONE

-Task 2.3: Handle Incremental Results and Aggregation
+Task 2.3: Handle Incremental Results and Aggregation DONE

 The Nextflow pipeline will now run on small batches of new reads, producing partial results (e.g., a Kraken report for just the new reads).
+DONE

 Create a new Python script (or a Nextflow process) that runs after each batch is processed.
-Its job is to:
+Its job is to: DONE

 Read the new partial result.
+DONE

 Load the main, aggregated result file.
+DONE

 Append the new data to the main file.
+DONE

 Re-run the plotting scripts (bracken_barplot.py, cummulative_plot.py, etc.) on the newly aggregated data to update the figures.
+DONE

 Phase 3: Evolving the GUI into a Real-Time Dashboard Here, we'll overhaul the nanoRT_gui.py application, changing it from a static settings panel into an interactive dashboard for monitoring the live pipeline.
+DONE

 Task 3.1: Decouple the GUI

 The "Run Pipeline" button will be changed to "Start Monitoring."
+DONE

 When clicked, the GUI will no longer build a long command.
 Instead, it will:

 Write all the user-selected settings into the nextflow.config file.
+DONE

 Launch the nanort_backend.py script as a persistent background process using subprocess.Popen.
+DONE

 Task 3.2: Implement a Status Communication System

 The nanort_backend.py service will periodically write its status (e.g., "Monitoring," "Processing batch for barcode01," "Idle") and key statistics (total reads processed) to a structured file, like status.json.
+DONE

 Task 3.3: Build the Dashboard UI

 Add a QTimer to the GUI that fires every few seconds.
+DONE

-On each tick, the timer will:
+On each tick, the timer will: DONE

 Read the status.json file to update status labels and progress bars.
+DONE

 Reload the output plot images (e.g., the main taxonomy bar chart) into the UI, so the user sees them update live.
+DONE

 Read the latest entries from the main log file and display them in the log window.
+DONE

 Add a "Stop Monitoring" button that gracefully terminates the backend process.
+DONE

 Phase 4: Advanced Features and Packaging
 This final phase focuses on making the tool more professional, portable, and powerful by incorporating advanced features from the example projects.